 The department may have an interim chief to run the department as the District Attorney investigates Chief David Hendricks and what happened at the Aug.
 24 Lady Antebellum Irvine concert.

-Hendricks and Captain Anthony Oliveras, who was also involved in the alleged fight with emergency technicians, are on paid leave while the District Attorney’s office is reviewing the fight at Irvine’s FivePoint Amphitheater.
+Hendricks and Captain Thomas Oliveras, who was also involved in the alleged fight with emergency technicians, are on paid leave while the District Attorney’s office is reviewing the fight at Irvine’s FivePoint Amphitheater.

 But the public still hasn’t been told by Irvine or Fullerton authorities what reportedly caused the fight or other details.